junekyoopark/arduino_hid_joystick/README.md

 ## What this does
 Sends X, Y, Rudder, Throttle axis values from a USB Joystick to a RC Transmitter.

 A version that sends axis values from an Arduino to another Arduino is archived inside the "nrf" folder.
-Those files utilize the Arduino Uno and the nRF24L01 modules.
+Those files utilize 2 Arduino Unos and 2 nRF24L01 modules.
 That version was archived due to connection issues with the nRF24L01 modules.

 ## How this works